Tan Tiang Po: Education and career

 Tan received a traditional, classical Chinese education from private tutors; unusually for the time, he also had a European tutor who taught him Dutch and gave him some western education.
 As the son and grandson of Chinese officers, he bore the hereditary title ‘Sia’.

-Probably some years after his father’s acquisition in 1862 of the particuliere land of Batoe-Tjepper in Tangerang, Tan Tiang Po Sia moved there as administrator of the estate.
-He is recorded as already holding that post in 1865, and continued to do so after his father’s death in 1867 under the tenure of his widowed mother Tjie Tjan Nio, who inherited the domain from her husband.
+Probably some years after his father's acquisition in 1862 of the particuliere land of Batoe-Tjepper in Tangerang, Tan Tiang Po Sia moved there as administrator of the estate.
+He is recorded as already holding that post in 1865, and continued to do so after his father's death in 1867 under the tenure of his widowed mother Tjie Tjan Nio, who inherited the domain from her husband.

 As a landlord, Tan was well-regarded by the local community thanks to his extensive philanthropy.
 In 1870, he was named by the Java-Bode newspaper as a significant contributor to the Red Cross, while in 1874 he founded a school in Batoe-Tjepper to provide a free education for the poorer children of the inhabitants of his domain.

 In 1877, Tan was elevated to the Chinese lieutenancy in Tangerang under the headship of Lim Tjong Hien, Kapitein der Chinezen of Tangerang.
-Together with the whole officer corps of Tangerang in active service, Tan extended his patronage in 1878 to Boen Tek Bio, the oldest Chinese temple in the region, and helped purchase the shrine’s burial grounds.
+Together with the whole officer corps of Tangerang in active service, Tan extended his patronage in 1878 to Boen Tek Bio, the oldest Chinese temple in the region, and helped purchase the shrine's burial grounds.
 Tan served as Luitenant until 1885, when he requested and was granted an honourable discharge.

-In 1899, he incorporated a landholding company, N. V. Landbouw Tan Tiang Po, which held the family’s subsidiary domains of Rawa Boeaja, Tanah Kodja, Pondok Kosambi, Minggoe Djawa and later a significant erfpacht (leasehold) in Kapoek.
-Most of the latter leasehold had been part of the private domain of Tan’s grandfather-in-law, Majoor Tan Eng Goan.
+In 1899, he incorporated a landholding company, N. V. Landbouw Tan Tiang Po, which held the family's subsidiary domains of Rawa Boeaja, Tanah Kodja, Pondok Kosambi, Minggoe Djawa and later a significant erfpacht (leasehold) in Kapoek.
+Most of the latter leasehold had been part of the private domain of Tan's grandfather-in-law, Majoor Tan Eng Goan.

-Tan Tiang Po, oud-Luitenant der Chinezen and Landheer of Batoe-Tjepper died in Batavia in 1912.
+Tan Tiang Po, oud-Lieutenant der Chinezen and Landheer of Batoe-Tjepper died in Batavia in 1912.
 The colonial press noted that his remains were brought back by automobile for burial at Batoe-Tjepper.
-A significant part of Tan’s landholdings now forms part of Jakarta’s Soekarno-Hatta International Airport, while the elite suburb of Pantai Indah Kapuk occupies part of N. V. Landbouw Tan Tiang Po’s leasehold of Kapoek.
+A significant part of Tan's landholdings now forms part of Jakarta's Soekarno-Hatta International Airport, while the elite suburb of Pantai Indah Kapuk occupies part of N. V. Landbouw Tan Tiang Po’s leasehold of Kapoek.